AdamPayzant/COMP4109Project/README.md

 All variables can be found at the top of the `server.go` and `dbhandler.go` files under `const`.

 ### Client Host
-To build the client host, the system must have golang v1.16.
+To build the client host, the system must have `golang v1.16`.
 Navigate the `./src/protos/` directory and run:

 ```